ARHI.1010 Art Appreciation

 ECON.2110 Statistics for Business and Economics I

 Presents descriptive statistics, sophisticated counting techniques and other components of probability, simple random variables and their distribution, bivariate functions, sampling theory properties of estimators.
 3 credits.

 ECON.3020 Labor Economics

 An introduction to the economic analysis of behaviors and institutions in the labor market: labor supply and participation, labor demand by firms, wage determination under different institutional settings, and gender, race or ethnicity as determinants of different labor market outcomes.
 The course presents microeconomic models, empirical findings and their public policy implications on topics such as minimum wage, affirmative action, social insurance prorams, workplace safety, and subsidized day care.
 Prerequisites: 49.201 or instructor's approval.
 Meets Core Curriculum Essential Learning Outcome for Diversity and Cultural Awareness (DCA) and Quantitative Literacy (QL).
 3 credits.
-HSV

 ECON.3030 Microeconomic Theory

 Provides an advanced examination of price and production theory and the theory of the consumer and the firm.
 3 credits.